 Commonwealth Australian Industry Participation (CAIP) policy

 Commonwealth AIP policy aims to leverage Australian Government spending to maximise Australian industry participation, capability and jobs.
-We administer it in line with the state, territory and federal governments' Australian Industry Participation (AIP) National Framework.
+It requires giving Australian businesses full, fair and reasonable opportunities to bid to supply goods and services on government-funded projects.

-- Companies that receive these funds are responsible for meeting CAIP requirements.
-We refer to these companies as funding recipients.
+Companies that receive these funds and carry out the project are responsible for meeting CAIP requirements.
+These are the project proponents.

 Full, fair and reasonable opportunity